-The Office of the Campus Security and Safety is responsible for ensuring compliance with applicable U.S. federal regulations and requirements, FSM national, state and local laws, as well as the policies and regulations of the college.
-The security and safety officers patrol on-foot, and perform security services, such as but by no means limited to responding to and reporting on incident reports, investigations, medical and fire incidents.
-Additionally, the Office of the Campus Security and Safety focuses on the enforcement of laws regulating the use of alcohol, drugs and weapons on campus.
+The office of the Campus security and Safety is responsible for ensuring compliance with applicable U.S federal regulations and requirements, FSM national, state, local law, as well as the policies and regulations of the college.
+The security and safety officers' patrols on-foot, and perform security services such as but by no means limited to responding to and reporting on incidents reports, investigations, medical and fire incidents.
+Additionally, the office of the Campus Security and Safety focuses on the enforcements of laws regulating the use of alcohol, drugs and weapons on campus.

-Campus Security and safety officers are non-sworn security and safety officers and do not possess police powers; however, they are able to make arrests within the jurisdiction of the college, and make referrals to the local law enforcement agencies.
+Campus Security and Safety officers are non-sworn security and safety offices and do not possess police powers; however, they are able to make arrests within the jurisdiction of the college, and make referrals to the local law enforcement agencies.